 Addition 2008.252 contains a typed carbon manuscript for book entitled, "Apprenticeship in Colonial Virginia" by Jack E. Morpurgo, probably written after 1939.

 Series 2, Their Majesties Royall Colledge Material, Acc.
 1980.126: Five boxes of notes and drafts about Morpurgo's book "Their Majesties' Royall Colledge", correspondence with the Society of the Alumni, and a broadcast script of a Backdrop Club presentation from 1938.
-The inventory for this accession can be found below in the Box List section of this finding aid.

 Conditions Governing Access: